apache/datafusion-site/_posts/2024-08-06-datafusion-python-udf-comparisons.md

 Due to the excellent work by the Python arrow team, we can simplify our work to needing only two dependencies on the Rust side, [arrow-rs](https://github.com/apache/arrow-rs) and [pyo3](https://pyo3.rs/).
 I have posted a [minimal example](https://github.com/timsaucer/tuple_filter_example).
-You’ll need [maturin](https://github.com/PyO3/maturin) to build the project, and I recommend using release mode when building.
+You’ll need [maturin](https://github.com/PyO3/maturin) to build the project, and you must use release mode when building to get the expected performance.

 ```bash
 maturin develop --release